mhchia/peek-a-book/README.md

 ## What is PeekABook?
 PeekABook is a private order matching system, which allows users to advertise and search for trading orders without leaking the price of the orders.

-- Privacy: the privacy of price information is achieved with the [solution][smp_paper] to [Socialist Millionaire Problem][smp_wiki].
+- Privacy: the privacy of price information is achieved with the [solution][smp_paper] to the [Socialist Millionaire Problem][smp_wiki].
 More details about the protocol can be found in [`js-smp`][js_smp].
-- Communication: users run SMP(Socialist Millionaire Protocol) with each other through [WebRTC][webrtc].
-Users can easily establish peer-to-peer connection without worrying about NAT and other issues.
+- Communication: users run SMP(Socialist Millionaire Protocol) with each others through [WebRTC][webrtc].
+They can easily establish peer-to-peer connection without worrying about NAT and other issues.
 All of the annoying things are handled by WebRTC.
 Our WebRTC connections are powered by [`PeerJS`][peerjs].

 <!-- TODO: Contract -->